-555 East American Steakhouse Hepatitis A Outbreak Litigation
+555 East American Steakhouse hepatitis A Outbreak Lawsuits

-Marler Clark hepatitis A attorneys currently represent one individual who became ill with hepatitis A after eating at 555 East American Steakhouse.
+Marler Clark hepatitis A attorneys currently represent two individuals who became ill with hepatitis A after eating at 555 East American Steakhouse.

 The Long Beach Department of Health and Human Services investigated an outbreak of hepatitis A associated with 555 East American Steakhouse in downtown Long Beach.
 Several cases of hepatitis A have been confirmed in individuals who ate at the restaurant on or around December 24, 2019.